 1. I’m a better writer

 I’ve blogged once a week consistently since Spring 2011, with only a couple of misses.
 Blogging has boosted my confidence about my writing, increased the speed at which I produce coherent thoughts, enhanced my writing skill, and improved the quality of my books.
 All unexpected results, and for these reasons alone I recommend that most authors maintain a blog.
-There are many other reasons to blog, of course, but that’s another post: Why Do We Blog?
+There are many other reasons to blog, of course, but that’s another post.

 2. I morphed from a pantser into a semi-plotter